 Simulink and Simscape solver technologies provide a range of tools to simulate physical systems, including the powerful Simscape technique of local solvers.
 You choose global, or model-wide, solvers through Simulink.
 After making these choices, check that they are consistent; see Harmonizing Simulink and Simscape Solvers.

 In the Configuration Parameters dialog box of your model, on the Solver pane, the solver and related settings that you select are global choices.
-For more information, see Solver Types (Simulink).
+For more information, see Solver Selection Criteria (Simulink).

 When you first create a model, the default Simulink solver is